Nobody Knows (誰も知らない "Dare mo Shiranai") is a 2004 Japanese movie directed by Hirokazu Kore-eda.

 - Kill the Cutie: Yuki, who dies in a household accident, while Akira was out playing baseball.

-- Parental Abandonment: We get a Reality Ensues and a deconstructed version of this as, when Keiko leaves and with no one knowing who their fathers are, the kids try to cope with the best they can.
+- Parental Abandonment: We get a deconstructed version of this as, when Keiko leaves and with no one knowing who their fathers are, the kids try to cope with the best they can.

 - Parental Neglect: Keiko is more negligent than caring when it comes to her kids, as she leaves them for months on end and then comes back with presents.
 She then leaves again to chase a new boyfriend, promising to come back after she gets married but she doesn't, nor does she give them any financial support either..

 - Parent with New Paramour: Keiko leaves her children to chase after a new boyfriend.
 Eventually, she gets married but doesn't come back for the kids.

 - Promotion to Parent: Akira, in a deconstruction.
 He's the oldest and so has to play the surrogate father role, especially when their mother leaves them.
 He takes much of the hardship.

 - Really Gets Around: Keiko, from what's implied, as the four kids are half-siblings and, like the kids, she doesn't know who their fathers are either.
 This adds more problems when the money runs out and the Akira tries to get help from two of Yuki's potential fathers.

 - Surprisingly Realistic Outcome: Because only one other person knows about their situation, no one can help the kids and things get worse down the road as they risk being evicted entirely if the landlords find out.